Home Page > Articles > Article 4

 silk wedding flowers

 NOTE: This article was written by, and is the property of, Something Spectacular Custom Floral Design.
+It may not be plagerized, and it may not be reproduced in any form without express written consent of the author.
 The information is provided to assist Something Spectacular clients with their special event planning.
-If you would like to use an article from this website for your website, newsletter, or printed publication, permission must be granted by Something Spectacular and must be requested (and approved) in advance of being published.
+If you would like to use this or any other article from this website for your website, newsletter, or printed publication, permission must be granted by Something Spectacular and must be requested (and approved) in advance of being published.
+Any images that accompany this article in your publication or on your website must be designed or provided by Something Spectacular and no other florist.
 Copies of the publications and/or links to the location where articles appear must be provided to Something Spectacular.
 If you would like to request permission to use an article, please contact us at 586-778-4624.

 photos of wedding flowers